 The Green Healthcare programme is funded by HSE Capital

-& Estates through the Climate Action & Sustainability Office.
+& Estates through the Sustainable Infrastructure Office.

 Irish hospitals spend almost €10 million on water each year